RocktimJyotiDas/EXAMS-V/README.md

 <div style="text-align: center;">
 <img src="./images/figure_data_dist-1.png" alt="Image Description" width="500"/>
 </div>

-## Dataset
-The dataset can be found at this [huggingface page](https://huggingface.co/datasets/Rocktim/EXAMS-V).

 ## Citation
 If you find this useful in your research, please consider citing it: